garciacarlos78/white-collar/README.md

-# IT Academy "White collar" exercise
+# BCN IT Academy White Collar exercise
 Run the project as Spring Boot App in your favourite IDE and access http://localhost:8080 in your favourite web browser.
 Lombok plugin is necessary to be installed in the IDE.